Matteo Paro: Siena

 In 2005, Juventus bought back all three for €1.05 million (€350,000 each).
 But Paro and Gastaldello were sold to Siena in another joint-ownership deal for €450,000 each.

 Return to Juventus

 In 2006, Juventus was relegated to Serie B and bought back Paro's 50% rights from Siena for an undisclosed fee.
 He also holds the distinction of scoring Juventus' first ever Serie B goal during a 1–1 away draw with Rimini on 9 September 2006.

 Genoa

-In summer 2007, he was sold to Genoa in a joint-ownership deal for €1.5 million, reuniting with Sculli.
+In the summer of 2007, he was sold to Genoa in a joint-ownership deal for €1.5 million, reuniting with Sculli.

 Juventus received another €2 million for the player in June 2008.

 In July 2009, Paro joined newly promoted side Bari on loan.
 The club also signed Riccardo Meggiorini, Leonardo Bonucci, Andrea Ranocchia (loan) and Giuseppe Greco (loan) from Genoa.
 On 29 January 2010, Bari loaned the midfielder to Piacenza.